leancloud/docs-en/views/acl-guide.md

 You can also modify default ACL for existing classes.
 To do so, simply go to **Dashboard > LeanStorage > Objects**, select the class, and click the **Permission** tab.
-Be aware that modifying default ACL will only take effect on new objects.
+Be aware that the modified default ACL will only apply to new objects.
 It will not affect the ACL field of existing objects.

-You can also configure ACL for a single object on the dashboard.
+You can also configure the ACL for a single object on the dashboard.
-However, configure ACL for every object manually is too tedious, sometimes impossible.
+However, configuring ACL for every object manually is too tedious, and sometimes impossible.
-Thus it is recommended that you configure **default ACL** on the dashboard, ensuring that all new objects have proper initial ACL, and configure finer ACL for a single object via setting its `ACL` field in code.
+Thus it is recommended that you configure **default ACL** on the dashboard, ensuring that all new objects have proper initial ACL, and configure finer ACL for a single object by setting its `ACL` field in code.

 For example, a `Post` class may have the following default ACL:

 ![default ACL](images/acl.png)

 Therefore, anyone can read the post but only the author can write the post.
-Here the object creator refers to the corresponding user to the session token carried in the HTTP header of the object creation request, that is, the author of the post.
+Here the object creator refers to the corresponding user associated with the session token carried in the HTTP header of the object creation request, that is, the author of the post.

 ## ACL with Users